signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="VLCStreamWiresharkSetupProcedure"></a>
 ##### VLC Stream to Wireshark Setup and Procedure

-For additional mediaMin test examples, below is a step-by-step procedure to generate HEVC pcapngs using VLC and Wireshark:
+To create additional mediaMin test examples, or to create video RTP pcap and pcapng files in general, below is a step-by-step procedure to configure VLC and Wireshark and initiate RTP streaming and packet capture:

 ![VLC streaming output over RTP setup](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_rtp_setup_sequence.png "VLC streaming output over RTP setup")